Skip to main content

 Objective

-The objective of the Student-owned Businesses on Campus (SBC) initiative is to provide students practical experience in launching a business—from ideation and operations to growth.
+The objective of this initiative is to provide members of the Bentley community practical experience in launching a business—from ideation and operations to growth.
 The initiative, therefore, encourages students to explore critical areas such as team formation, product and service design, pricing, customer engagement, marketing, and operations.

 Purpose

 The primary purpose of the initiative is to offer members of the Bentley community the opportunity to develop, launch, and test business ideas through experiential learning.
+In spite of its name (student-owned businesses), the initiaive remains open to the audience that the E-Hub serves: all members of the Bentley community.
 The program is designed by the E-Hub and relies on sustained collaboration with Bentley Procurement and Division of Student Affairs.
-It is also possible that a student team may use this initiative to test different ideas such as different business models, different product designs and much more by gathering primary data from potential customers and users.
-The E-Hub will coordinate to provide student teams access to university resources (such as locations on campus, access to utilities such as electricity, water and internet access) so that the student teams may test different ideas as well as launch and grow their ventures (with the goal of eventually transitioning to off-campus operations).
+A team of Bentley community members is encouraged to use this initiative to test different ideas such as different business models, different product designs, different pricing strategies and much more by gathering primary data from potential customers and users.
+The E-Hub will coordinate to provide members of Bentley community access to university resources (such as locations on campus, access to utilities such as electricity, water and internet access) so that the teams may test different ideas as well as launch and grow their ventures (with the goal of eventually transitioning to off-campus operations).

-A student-owned business on campus (SBC) is a venture wholly owned and operated by one or more current Bentley students.
-Although the primary purpose of the SBC program is experiential learning, it is possible that the venture may generate profit.
-The student teams are not required to share these profits with the E-Hub or the university.
-The E-Hub encourages the student teams to consider donating the profits to a charity of their choice.
+The venture will be wholly owned and operated by one or more members of the Bentley community.
+Although the primary purpose of the program is experiential learning, it is possible that the venture may generate profit.
+The teams are not required to share these profits with the E-Hub or the university.
+The E-Hub encourages the teams to consider donating the profits to a charity of their choice.

 Engagement Options